How Pistol Shrimp Inspired Cavitation Microfluidics

 The pistol shrimp snaps its oversized claw so fast it creates a cavitation bubble that collapses at nearly 5,000°C and stuns or kills prey from a distance.
 The snap creates a jet of water moving at 25 m/s — all from a claw mechanism, no projectile needed.

-In the language of biomimicry, this falls under the Move › Generate rapid force from stored energy category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Generate rapid force from stored energy category.

 The Design Principle